Enable VM insights overview

 - Virtual machines hosted in another cloud environment.

-To set up Azure Monitor for VMs:
+To set up VM insights:

 - Enable a single Azure virtual machine, Azure virtual machine scale set, or Azure Arc machine by selecting Insights directly from their menu in the Azure portal.